| |

 differentiation between sentient beings.
 To consider it a teaching is

-reducing it to a mental category or designation, while Dzogchen is the
+reducing it to a mental category or mere designation, while Dzogchen is

-ever-present, enduring and inseparable union between the primordial base
+the ever-present, enduring and inseparable union between the primordial

-(which is self-empty) and the nature of mind (which is luminous) as
+base (which is self-empty) and the natural mind (which is

 In Tibetan, "dzogpa" means (a) something completed, finished, exhausted,